-Dominic Raab suggests misogyny wrong even if its ‘a woman against a man’
+Dominic Raab suggests both men and women can be victims of misogyny

 ‘Is that what you meant to say?’ asks BBC host

-Justice secretary Dominic Raab appeared to suggest misogyny can be “a woman against a man”, as he was challenged over the government’s approach to tackling harassment and violence against women.
+Justice secretary Dominic Raab appeared to suggest misogyny can be “a woman against a man”, as he was grilled over the government’s plans to tackle violence against women.

-Boris Johnson has ruling out making misogyny as a hate crime – arguing it would overload the justice system and make the fight against rape and domestic violence harder.
+Boris Johnson has ruled out making misogyny a hate crime, arguing it would overload the justice system and make the fight against rape and domestic violence harder.

-The prime minister said he wanted the justice system to “enforce the existing laws” rather than introduce any new laws.
+The prime minister said he wanted the justice system to “enforce the existing laws” rather than introduce any new ones.

-Asked whether the government taking misogyny seriously enough, Mr Raab told BBC Breakfast: “So I think insults and of course misogyny is absolutely wrong – whether it’s a man against a woman, or a woman against a man.”
+Asked whether the government was taking misogyny seriously enough, Mr Raab told BBC Breakfast: “So I think insults, and of course misogyny, is absolutely wrong – whether it’s a man against a woman, or a woman against a man.”

 Presenter Sally Nugent challenged Mr Raab’s remarks: “You said misogyny is absolutely wrong whether it’s a man against a woman or a woman against a man – is that what you meant to say?”